The Importance of Having Them

 • Increased Leisure Time: As factories and mechanised labour became more prevalent, the workweek became more regulated, particularly for the emerging middle class.
 This created opportunities for leisure activities, and hobbies became a way for people to make the most of their newfound free time.

-• Rise of Collecting and Crafting: During this period, many popular hobbies emerged, such as stamp collecting, knitting, and amateur photography.
+• Rise of Collecting & Crafting: During this period, many popular hobbies emerged, such as stamp collecting, knitting, and amateur photography.
 The mass production of goods made it easier for people to acquire objects like stamps, coins, or antiques, leading to the development of collecting as a hobby.
 Crafts like knitting and embroidery, which were once seen as necessities, transitioned into leisure activities.

-• Sports and Outdoor Activities: Organised sports and outdoor activities became increasingly popular during the Industrial Revolution.
+• Sports & Outdoor Activities: Organised sports and outdoor activities became increasingly popular during the Industrial Revolution.
 Activities such as football, cricket, cycling, and mountaineering gained popularity, and sports clubs formed to organise competitions and gatherings.

 Hobby Culture